neuralsorcerer/thermoshift/docs/generation.md

 | `_SUCCESS.json` | Completed-release metadata binding |
 | `_state/` | Committed shard state and local publication binding |

-CLI commands emit a JSON result to stdout and errors or progress to stderr.
+CLI commands emit a JSON result to stdout on success and errors or progress to stderr. `--version` prints the installed version without a subcommand.
+Parser errors are handled by `argparse` and do not emit JSON.
+Handled `ValueError` and `OSError` failures return status 2; interruption returns 130.

-Exit status is 0 for success, 2 for input/operation errors, and 130 for interruption.
+The successful result shapes are documented in the [Python API](api.md): `init` returns plan metadata, `plan` returns row/shard/batch counts, `generate` returns written/resumed counts and elapsed seconds, `finalize` returns compact manifest counts, and `validate` returns its validation report. `generate` automatically finalizes only single-rank runs; multi-rank runs require an explicit `finalize`.